Thumbscrew (torture)

 The thumbscrew, (also known as devils handshake) is a torture instrument which was first used in early modern Europe.
 It is a simple vise, sometimes with protruding studs on the interior surfaces.
-Victims' fingers or toes were placed in the vice and slowly crushed.
+Victims' fingers or toes were placed in the vise and slowly crushed.
 The crushing bars were sometimes lined with sharp metal points to puncture the nails.
 While the most common design operated upon a single thumb or big toe, variants could accommodate both big toes, all five fingers of one hand, or all ten toes.

 Other terminology

 The thumbscrew was also referred to as thumbkin or thumbikin (1675–1685), "kin" being a diminutive suffix of nouns.
 An alternate spelling was thumbikens.
 The terms pillywinks and pilnie-winks were also in use.